canonical/ubuntu-packaging-guide/libraries.rst

 ------------

 When a package builds against a library the ``shlibs`` mechanism will add a package dependency on that library.
-This is why most programmes will have ``Depends: ${shlibs:Depends}`` in ``debian/control``.
+This is why most programs will have ``Depends: ${shlibs:Depends}`` in ``debian/control``.
 That gets replaced with the library dependencies at build time.
-However shlibs can only make it depend on the major ABI version number, ``2`` in our libnova example, so if new symbols get added in libnova 2.1 a programme using these symbols could still be installed against libnova ABI 2.0 which would then crash.
+However shlibs can only make it depend on the major ABI version number, ``2`` in our libnova example, so if new symbols get added in libnova 2.1 a program using these symbols could still be installed against libnova ABI 2.0 which would then crash.

 To make the library dependencies more precise we keep ``.symbols`` files that